Auwalkay/library/README.md

 6. set name of the database with the appropriate user details
 7. create a database on mysql with thesame database name you choose
 8. run php artisan:migarate to create database table
+9. Run php artisan schedule:work to run the schedulers
-9. Run php artisan serve
+10. Run php artisan serve

 ## OR